NickBwalley/NickBwalley/readme.md

 <br />

-Hi, i'm [Nick Bwalley](https://NickBwalley.me/), a passionate self-taught full stack web developer and a freelance software engineer from Kenya. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm [Nick Bwalley](https://www.linkedin.com/in/nick-bwalley-740b80205/), a passionate self-taught full stack web developer and a freelance software engineer from Kenya.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/nickbwalley/nickbwalley/blob/master/code.gif?raw=true" width="500" height="320" />